What the hypothesis of an effective market is talking about and what it is not talking about.

 Here I would again refer to Lo (seriously -read about responsive markets!).
 From the point of view of the adaptive markets hypothesis, this could be explained by the fact that owners of low-capitalization assets are usually supporters of the project or, even better, are in close contact with like-minded members of the founding team.
 In these conditions, cartel models of behavior may well arise.
 You could see similar discussions in Reddit and Telegram: coin owners urge each other not to sell them, especially in the absence of bad news, despite the fact that the crypto community briefly paid attention to the project.
 Buying amid bad news is the way issuers try to mitigate the effects of the negative catalyst.
 But this can only work in small markets where property has not been widely distributed.

-In addition, it is worth considering that practicallyno one owns these assets because they like the underlying technology or they find it interesting that particular version of the code copied from Bitcoin Core or Ethereum.
-Microcapitalization crypto assets are held in order to capitalize on a likely future pump.
-Therefore, the problems of the protocol itself are not for these assets fundamental factors.
-The fundamental thing is rather the willingness of the issuing team to ensure “acceptance”, or at least its visibility, through favorable press releases and partnership agreements.
-Until the basic protocol breaks up completely, the “fundamental” ability of the issuing team to create excitement may remain unchanged.
+In addition, it is worth considering that practicallyno one owns these assets because they like the underlying technology or find that particular variant of code copied from Bitcoin Core or Ethereum interesting.
+Microcap crypto assets are held in order to capitalize on a likely future pump.
+So the problems of the protocol itself are not for these assetsfundamentalfactors.What is fundamental is rather the willingness of the issuing team to ensure "acceptance", or at least the appearance of it, through favorable press releases and partnership agreements.
+Until the core protocol falls apart completely, the «fundamental» the issuing team's ability to create excitement may remain intact.

 Since some bitcoiners mechanically buy BTC on a regular basis (read: pay tithing), and the volume of the new offer will decrease, this will automatically lead to an increase in the rate.